 Pre-Conference Workshop

 On May 7, a dedicated pre-conference workshop will be organized for researchers affiliated with the Economy of Francesco Academy.
-Academy members will present their ongoing research projects, fostering an environment of scholarly exchange and mentorship.
-While this session is primarily intended for Academy researchers and supervisors, it will be open to interested participants who wish to attend as observers.
+Academy members will present research projects developed as part of their academic journey and in their final year, focusing on their own research themes, which may not necessarily align with the main topic of the conference.
+The workshop aims to foster scholarly exchange and mentorship.
+While primarily intended for Academy researchers and supervisors, the session will be open to interested participants wishing to attend as observers.

 Participation in the pre-conference workshop is subject to the same registration procedures, fees, and eligibility criteria outlined above.